ABOUT

 Asuka Mew 高田 飛鳥 and Anna Miller-Yeaman established Wingnut & Co. in 2013 and are designers and makers of tableware, vases, planters and lighting.

-The majority of their pieces are first bisque fired in their kiln to 1000° and then glaze fired to 1280° in an oxidised atmosphere.
-They look forward to introducing small collections of reduction and wood fired pieces in 2023.
+The majority of Asuka's pieces are first bisque fired in their kiln to 1000° and then glaze fired to 1280° in an oxidised atmosphere.
+Asuka also does a handful of reduction firings throughout the year.

 Asuka & Anna have curated a collection of Japanese products that are complimentary to their designs.
 This selection includes handcrafted wares, organic tea, sake, incense and essential oil.
 This collection focuses on Kyushu makers that Asuka & Anna have visited often over the past decade but also includes craftspeople, designers and producers in other parts of Japan from renowned areas for speciality crafts and goods.